delormev/bolivia-2017/story/Bolivia_longform.md

 - Taster 6: creme anglaise, sorbet de petit lait, jaune d'oeuf grille, meuringue, sucre de citron noir
 - taster 7: macaron au café et fruit de la passion sèche (See menu).

-The evening ends with a tour of the restaurant and kitchens.
+--->

 ### Day 14 (Jan.
 11th): Last day in La Paz

-Bit of slow day: we wake up late, have breakfast and chill at the pool / jacuzzi.
-Andres negotiated for us a late check-out for free, which is nice.
+After enjoying a late breakfast and a visit to the hotel's jacuzzi, we check out and do a bit of shopping.
+South America is known for its baby Alpaga fabric, one of the softest fabrics in the world.

-We do a bit of shopping (fine Alpaga clothes), and buy a some chocolate and flowers for Andres' family who are welcoming Damien, Justine and I for dinner and our last night in La Paz.
+We buy some clothes, and some chocolate and flowers for Andres' family who are invite us for dinner and to stay over for our last night in La Paz.

 But before that, we take the Mi Teleferico all the way up to El Alto, where we can see all of La Paz.
 Funnily, the best view of the city from the top of the téléphérique is from Bolivia's own version of KFC called Pollos Copacabana.

-Having enjoyed a great view of the city from high up in the téléphérique, we head back to Andres' grand-parents' house where we are fed a really good Bolivian dish, Pique (A Lo) Macho.
+Having enjoyed a great view of the city from high up in the téléphérique, we head back to Andres' grand-parents' house where we are fed a really good Bolivian dish, *Pique (A Lo) Macho*.
 It was so nice of them to welcome us and share their home with us!

 We give our thanks, say our goodbyes, pack our bags and set our alarms for 3:45AM.